 - Reaction forces and moments from attachments, piping etc;

 Pressure vessels are subject to a variety of loads and other conditions that cause stress and can result in failure and there are a number of design features associated with pressure vessels that need to be carefully considered.

-- Discontinuities such as vessel ends, changes of cross-section and
+- Discontinuities such as vessel ends, changes of cross-section and changes of thickness;

 - Joints (bolted and welded);